Skip to content

 Option 2 — OBS Studio

 OBS Studio is free, open-source, and uses your GPU encoder.
-Pick this if you'd rather not run an unsigned exe (Core Recorder isn't code-signed yet) or you already have an OBS workflow you like.
+Pick this if you'd rather not run an unsigned EXE or you already have an OBS workflow you like.

 Three things that matter most